ADD CONDITION

 Pediatric Use

 If your child is under 5 years old, it's important to consult with a doctor before using this medication.
-For children aged 5 years and older, you can give them 2 drops to dissolve slowly in their mouth, one at a time.
+For children aged 5 years and older, you can give them 2 drops to let dissolve slowly in their mouth, one at a time.
 This can be repeated every 2 hours if needed, or as directed by a healthcare professional.
 Always follow your doctor's advice to ensure the safety and effectiveness of the treatment for your child.

 Geriatric Use